 Add some chopped cabbage (the amount depends on how much meat you have and what you want the meat to veggie ratio to be) and some of the reserved salty juices, to salt the cabbage and meat to taste.
 There should be just enough liquid to steam the cabbage for a few minutes (it should lightly coat the pan); you can add water if the reserved juices are too salty to provide enough liquid.

 Cover the pan with a lid in order to steam the cabbage, stirring occasionally (add more liquid if necessary).
-After a few minutes the cabbage will have wilted, but it should still have some bite to it (the cabbage should be “al dente”).
+After a few minutes the cabbage will have wilted, but it should still have some bite to it.
 Uncover and stir.
 Taste and add more of the reserved juices if it isn’t salty enough.
 Cook a minute or two more if there is still liquid in the pan to mostly dry the juices.
 The dish is done when most of the liquid has evaporated, the pork is warm, the cabbage is wilted but still has bite, and it tastes salty and fatty enough.